alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 They are all correct.

 I happen to be a social dev.
 My entire career except for a few months has been within pair programming cultures.
-I prefer rabbit holing with my headphones in for hours, getting lunch, then popping out and sharing what I made in a good pairing session.
+I prefer rabbit holing with my headphones on for hours, getting lunch, then popping out and sharing what I made in a good pairing session.
 My personal preferred work routine would be 3 days pairing and 2 days solo coding, to be decided by me and my pair in our iteration planning meeting.

+That's all!
+LMK what your take is on pairing in the comments, and any additional factors I missed in the Time-to-Release Equation.